benjamingreenberg/ogr2bqjson/README.md

 ## TODO

+*In no particular order*
 - [ ] Unit tests
 - [ ] Fix/prevent duplicate vertex issue, and/or warn the user if there are any
 - [ ] Instructions for loading into BigQuery
 - [ ] Instructions for using in Looker Studio map visualizations
+- [ ] Check if user can write to destination directory
+- [ ] More/better exception handling
+- [ ] Make into a pip installable package